regiscord/biblicalinstitute.info/InTheBeginning/0140 Do we read and understand anything other than what is written.md

 ![](./img/not-3p.png)  ![](./img/not-2p.png)

-*This verse demands that soul and spirit are not clearly distinct, you need God's Word to be able to parse them apart.
-It can not be the option where they are two separate parts because that would imply no division.
-So it can not be they are to separate parts.
-In the same way, it can not be the option where they are just one used intermittently either.
-This verse doesn't make sense to either of these options.*
+*This verse demands that soul and spirit are not clearly distinct.
+You need God's Word to be able to tell them apart.
+If they were two clearly separate parts, no division would be necessary.
+So, it can not be that they are two separate parts.
+At the same time, it can not be that soul and spirit are the same thing which are simply being described intermittently by two different words.
+This verse doesn't make sense with either of these options.*

-Let's use this verse to clarify these separations
+Let's use this verse to clarify these separations:

 >For the word of God is living and active and sharper than any two-edged sword, and piercing as far as <font color="orange">the division of soul and spirit</font>, of <font color="orange">both joints and marrow</font>, and able to <font color="orange">judge the thoughts and intentions of the heart</font>

-*As we can see the common relation is that one is inside the other.
+*As we can see, the common relationship is that one is inside the other.
 No big insight, just clearly written.
-Marrow is inside the joints and intentions of the heart is inside the thoughts.
-God's Word is so sharper that allows us to discern between what seems to be one.*
+Marrow is inside the joints, and the intentions of the heart are inside the thoughts.
+God's Word is so sharp it allows us to discern between things which seem to be one.*

 ![](./img/3p-in-2p-explained.png)
 Based on this text we can read that the spirit is part of the soul like the marrow is part of the joint.
-You can have a bone without marrow and it would be dead.
+You can have a bone without marrow, and it would be dead.

-#### Let's validate this option with the verses we mentioned before and others more to see if it makes sense:
+#### Let's validate this option with the verses we mentioned before and others to see if it makes sense:

 ![](./img/3p-in-2p.png)